NethServer/docs/administrator-manual/en/firewall.rst

 Under :guilabel:`Configure` page, the following options are available:

-- Prevent traffic starvation
 - Enable TOS optimizations
 - Reserve bandwidth for VoIP (%)

-Prevent traffic starvation
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option is enabled by default and prevents traffic starvation under high network load.

-If this options is disabled, classes are prioritized in alphabetical order.
-The priority controls only spare bandwidth allocation, so make sure to have the most important classes on the top.

-Also, the following applies:

-- Two classes with the same priority will get spare bandwidth proportionally to their committed rate.
-  So if class A has 1Mbit committed rate and class B has 2Mbit committed rate, class B will get twice the spare bandwidth of class A.
-  In all cases all spare bandwidth will be given to them.

-- The class with highest priority will get all the spare bandwidth only when it needs it.

-- The class with lowest priority will get spare bandwidth only when all other classes (with higher priorities) do not need it

 Enable TOS optimizations
 ^^^^^^^^^^^^^^^^^^^^^^^^